Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

   For determining whether to include libraries, see the criteria defined in the section [Adopting a new library](#adopting-a-new-library).

-### 3. How to improve portfolio and system-level OSH [ROUGH DRAFT]
+### 3. How to improve portfolio and system-level OSH
-Especially for a new Sigrid, at the system and portfolio level there can _a lot_ of things that need to be fixed; this sections aims to provide some advice on how to tackle all those jobs incrementally, starting with the most critical and high-ROI topics first.
+Especially for a new Sigrid, at the system and portfolio level there can be an abundance of OSH related issues that need to be fixed; this section provides some advice on how to tackle all those jobs incrementally, starting with the most critical and high-ROI topics first.

-- In case a package manager is not used, or only partially, this is a good topic to start with, since it will make the other improvement steps easier, faster, and less error-prone.
+1. In case no package manager is used, or not for all libraries (all technologies), it makes a lot of sense to start with the adoption of a package manager.
+This it will make all other improvement steps easier, faster, and less error-prone.

-- First focus on vulnerabilities
+2. The next step is to focus on vulnerabilities, since these threaten your application security in the short term:
-  - do a threat analysis to prioritize the systems that are most risk-prone to security attacks
+  - Start with a quick threat analysis to prioritize the systems that are most risk-prone to security attacks: in particular public-facing systems with the most privacy-sensitive data or transactions should be at the top of this list.
-    - e.g. public-facing systems first
-    - systems dealing with the most sensitive data
-  - Focus on removing all high risk vulnerabilities first
+  - Focus on removing all high risk vulnerabilities first, continue with medium risk vulnerabilities.
+  > DECIDE: or do other OSH risks before starting with the medium risks?

-- Secondly, consider legal risks due to licenses:
+3. Consider legal risks due to unacceptable licenses.
   - This is often an important part of due diligence when a product or organization is being considered for take-over.
-  > TODO are there any heuristics on where best to start/what to prioritize?
+  - The highest priority are libraries that are used in an application without the proper rights; for example libraries that do not allow commercial use (if you are a commercial organization).
+Some of those require paying a license fee; which is the most straightforward means of addressing the issue.
+  > QUESTION: how often does this happen with open source libraries?
+Is there a way to register compliance, or does this require adding the library to the ignore list?
+  - A next category to consider are the copy-left licenses, which typically do require the application that uses those libraries to be distributed with the same license (and e.g. also made open-source).
+Depending on your situation, such libraries should be marked as a legal risk.
+  - The main way of addressing legal risk due to unacceptable licenses is by replacing the library with another one.

-- For the other properties:
+4. For the other properties:
   - investigate the risks of heavily outdated and perhaps no longer maintained libraries: Make sure to look at the product lifecycle, end-of-support date and maintenance activity.
   - Do an impact analysis and plan the needed effort to mitigate the risks.
 This can be -a series of- updates, or complete replacement of a library.
   - ​​Open source dependencies can be compared in terms of activity on tools like [https://www.openhub.net/](https://www.openhub.net/)​
   - Looking at the bug reports of inactive libraries, and the fixed bugs or improvements of outdated libraries can give good information of the relevance of updating.

-- When many libraries require (multiple or major) version updates, the level of test coverage of a system can be used to prioritize systems that involve fewer risks for undetected defects due to incompatible updates.
+When many libraries require (multiple or major) version updates, the level of test coverage of a system can be used as an additional factor for prioritization: systems with high test coverage have a lower risk  of running into defects at run-time due to incompatible updates.